niels-2005/cora_customer_agent/README.md

 ## 🧪 Testing the Agent

+You can find the simulated company data in `src/cora_customer_agent/company_docs`

 Once both services are running, try these example queries in the Gradio interface:

 **FAQ Questions:**
-- "How can I place an order?"
-- "What payment methods do you accept?"
-- "How does the return process work?"
+- "How long does delivery take?"
-- "Do you offer carbon-neutral delivery?"
+- "How secure are my payment details?"

 **Product Questions:**
 - "Tell me about the HiveSmart Light Bulb A60"
 - "Show me details about the HiveCam 360 Pro"
-- "What are the features of the PulseVR One Headset?"

 **Conversational Memory:**
-- "How can I place an order?"
+- "How long does delivery take?"
 - "What was my first message?" (tests memory)

 ---